-The Government of Argentina has been developing a National Action Plan to Reduce the Interaction of Marine Mammals with fisheries in Argentina (Marine Mammals PAN).
-The Plan has been prepared jointly by the Secretariat of Environment and Sustainable Development and the Secretariat of Fisheries and Aquaculture with the cooperation of national and provincial government agencies, scientific and academic institutions, and the civil society.
-The PAN is expected to be approved shortly.
+The Government of Argentina adopted a National Action Plan to Reduce the Interaction of Marine Mammals with fisheries in Argentina (Marine Mammals PAN) in 2015.
+The Plan was prepared jointly by the Secretariat of Environment and Sustainable Development and the Secretariat of Fisheries and Aquaculture with the cooperation of national and provincial government agencies, scientific and academic institutions, and the civil society.

-The Marine Mammal PAN aims to contribute to ecosystem management of fisheries in waters under Argentine jurisdiction, assessing the interactions between them and marine mammals in order to reduce negative impacts on both.
+The Marine Mammals PAN aims to contribute to ecosystem management of fisheries in waters under Argentine jurisdiction, assessing the interactions between them and marine mammals in order to reduce negative impacts on both.
 This PAN poses actions to mitigate bycatch.

-The Workshop welcomed the Marine Mammal PAN and encouraged it to be adopted and implemented.
+The Workshop encouraged the PAN to be implemented.
 The workshop also recommended that actions defined in the Marine Mammal PAN to mitigate franciscana mortality are incorporated in the CMP.